Faithlife/FaithlifeUtility/docs/Faithlife.Utility/ObjectUtility/CreateEqualityComparer.md

 ## Remarks

-If fnGetHashCode is null and GetHashCode is called, it will throw a NotImplementedException.
+If getHashCode is null and GetHashCode is called, it will throw a NotImplementedException.

 ## See Also